gubertoli/ProbingDataset/testbed/README.md

 ## Available scripts on /scripts folder

-The scripts on these folder are for VM provisioning.
+The scripts on this folder are for VM provisioning.
 All scripts shall be set on the *Vagrantfile*

 - *attacker_tcpscan.sh* - Shellscript to perform tcp probing attacks to the target machine
 - *nmap_tcpscan.sh* - Shellscript to perform multiples nmap attacks to the target machine